ldi-github/shirates-core/doc/markdown/basic/syncing/wait_for_close.md

 # waitForClose

-In case of waiting for some element to disappear,

-You can use **waitForClose** function.
+In case of waiting for some element to disappear, you can use **waitForClose** function.

 Calling without `waitSeconds` argument uses default duration of `shortWaitSeconds`.